TUW-GEO/cookiecutter-tuw-jupyter/{{cookiecutter.project_slug}}/.setup/README.md

 To clone the lecturer's notebooks to your JupyterLab Home directory, do the following.

-- Open a Terminal from the same level as this Markdown README file.
+- Open a Terminal from the same level as the Makefile file.
 - Type the following into the terminal.

 ```